 This is a binary distribution of Blender that is updated daily to include the newest changes in development.
 These versions are not as thoroughly tested as the stable release, and might break, although they are official and usually not highly experimental.

 - Build from Source

 Blender’s source is available for reference and installation, with the following advantages:

-This is included for completeness, but it is not expected that regular users should have to compile their own Blender builds.
+This information is included for the sake of completeness, but it is not expected that regular users should have to compile their own Blender builds.